 I thought everyone knew what a glory box was.
 After receiving an odd look from my husband in a second hand store, I realised that it may not be the case.
 In a world where people move in together before they are married, are glory boxes even still a thing?

-Glory boxes are usually ornate, carved wooden chests.
+Glory boxes are usually ornate, carved wooden chests, filled with all sorts of useful household items.
 Apparently, they are known as “Hope Chests” in the US.
-They are usually filled with items chosen to help a woman start her household once she is married.
+They are typically filled with items chosen to help a woman start her household once she is married.
 My father bought one for my mother for her 21st birthday.
 This is itself isn’t traditionally how one would acquire a glory box.
 I remember as a child, I used to lay in front of it, tracing my finger over the carved pictures.
 When it opened, it had a distinct woody scent.
-Mum’s chest was usually full of blankets, or whatever else couldn’t fit in the linen cupboard.
+Mum’s chest was full of blankets, or whatever else couldn’t fit in the linen cupboard.

 I remember being pretty envious once Mum explained what a glory box was supposed to be.
 The mother of a friend of mine had started one of sorts for her, filling in with kitchen gadgets and towels.
 When she moved out, she already had an assortment of stuff to take with her.
 On the other hand, when I moved out at sixteen, I had a garbage bag full of clothes and a journal full of teenage angst…not quite the same thing.